The Importance of Being Earnest

 For more info visit: www.danieldeyoungactor.com

-Grayson is thrilled to be coming back to the Glendale Centre Theatre!
-Two years ago he played Albert Kummer in GCT’s production of Dear Ruth.
-He studied acting at Northern Kentucky University (GO NORSE!).
-Theatre credits include: David in The Foreigner, Ben in God’s Favorite, Hugo Peabody in Bye, Bye Birdie, The King in Cinderella, Edgar Beane in Titanic: the Musical, Hippolytus in Phaedra’s Love, and Antonio in Much Ado About Nothing.
+Grayson is thrilled to be coming back to the Glendale Centre Theatre for the third time!
+In 2015, he played Albert Kummer in the GCT’s production of Dear Ruth and earlier this year he played Algernon Moncrieff in The Importance of Being Earnest.
+He studied acting at Northern Kentucky University.
+Other theatre credits include: David in The Foreigner, Hugo Peabody in Bye, Bye Birdie, The King in Cinderella, Edgar Beane in Titanic: the Musical, Hippolytus in Phaedra’s Love.
 He also had a Co-star role on Season 9 of Criminal Minds.
-He would like to thank Zoe and Tayah for welcoming him into their theatre family.
-And he would like to thank his friends and loved ones for keeping him grounded in a chaotic industry.
+He would like to thank Todd and Tim for the incredible opportunity!
+He would also like to thank Keyes Honda Service Center for making sure his ’02 Accord could make the daily commute from Van Nuys to Glendale.

 After moving here in January, Zoe is excited to make her Los Angeles stage debut with the GCT!
 Recent NYC/Regional Theatre credits: You’re a Good Man, Charlie Brown (Sally), Pirates of Penzance (Isabel), Hunter Gatherers (Pam), The Other Place (The Woman), The 25th Annual Putnam County Spelling Bee (Logainne), Coffee and Biscuit (performed at HERE arts and NYFringe), Red Light Winter (Christina), Cabaret (Helga/Gorilla).
 Zoe’s comedy credits include sketch performances at Second City & UCB, improv comedy house teams at The PIT in NYC, and membership in Story Pirates.
 TV credits include The Onion News Network, Billy on the Street, and appearances on Discovery ID, MTV, and Fuse.
 She has also been seen in a slew of commercials, and has appeared in film festivals around the world.
 Together with Bethany Nicole Taylor she created the music and sketch duo Catmagic—stay tuned for videos debuting later this year.
 Zoe is also a theatre writer; she has been a resident playwright for Amios Theatre in NYC and her musical Wicked Frozen! (co-written with Toby Singer) enjoyed 2 sold-out runs and is currently in development for a 2017 Off-Broadway production.
 Thank you and love to my parents, friends, and especially the cast & team!
 For more info, find Zoe online!